RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - EmulationStation
     - This tutorial uses a version on a Windows machine (more on that below), but the version on your Pi is fine.
 - An image editor
     - This is optional as all the images will be supplied, however you can use these images as a base to create your own, or make your own from scratch.
 On Windows you may use Photoshop, but other programs like GIMP, Inkscape, Krita or Paint.net would work too.
-Whenever possible use SVG format for your graphics instead of pixel based formats (JPG/PNG) as the former scales properly without visible artefacts.
+Whenever possible use SVG format for your graphics instead of pixel based formats (JPG/PNG) as the former scales properly without visible artifacts.
 - The ES Theme Helper by @Rookervik
     - Not essential, but very, very handy
     -  [Get it from @Rookervik's DropBox here](https://dl.dropboxusercontent.com/u/60872572/EmulationStation/ES%20Theme%20Helper3.rar)